nspcc-dev/neofs-spec/06-blockchain/03-balance.md

     type: ByteArray
 ```

 Lock notification\.
-This notification is produced when Lock account has been created\.
-It contains information about main chain transaction that produced asset lock\, address of lock account and NeoFS epoch number until lock account is valid\.
-Alphabet nodes of the Inner Ring catch notification and initialize Cheque method invocation of the NeoFS contract\.
+This notification is produced when a lock account is created\.
+It contains information about the mainchain transaction that has produced the asset lock\, the address of the lock account and the NeoFS epoch number until which the lock account is valid\.
+Alphabet nodes of the Inner Ring catch notification and initialize Cheque method invocation of NeoFS contract\.

 ```
 Lock: